-There are various activities to enjoy in Pokhara, such as mountain flight, paragliding, boating, cycling tour, rafting, motorbiking tour, etc. We can also take sightseeing tours around the Peaceful stupa, lakeside, enigmatic caves of Pokhara valley, Davis falls, and the International Mountain Museum.
+There are various activities to enjoy in Pokhara, such as mountain flights, paragliding, boating, cycling tours, motorbiking tours, etc. However, we will be taking a sightseeing tour around Pokhara.
+We will visit the Peace Pagoda (also known as the Peaceful Stupa), Barahi Temple in Lakeside, enigmatic caves, Davis Waterfall, and the International Mountain Museum.

-Today, we will take an aerial viewing flight to Kathmandu.
-During takeoff from Pokhara International Airport, we will have breathtaking views of the mountain chain.
-Before landing at Kathmandu Tribhuvan Airport, we will also enjoy sensational and spectacular mountain views.
-Upon arrival, we will shuttle you to your hotel where breakfast will be served.
-In the evening, we will have a welcome dinner at a Nepali cultural restaurant with traditional Nepali dance performances
+Today, we will fly back to Kathmandu after our lunch hour.
+While taking off from Pokhara International Airport, you can enjoy breathtaking views of the surrounding mountains in clear weather.
+Before landing at Kathmandu Tribhuvan Airport, you will also have the opportunity to enjoy sensational and spectacular mountain vistas.
+Upon arrival, we will shuttle you in a private car or tourist bus to your hotel, where breakfast will be served.
+In the evening, we will have a welcome dinner at a Nepali cultural restaurant with traditional Nepali dance performances..

 We will drop you off at Tribhuvan International Airport before your scheduled check-in time for your international flight.
 We will be there to see you off.